 Action, energy and mass

-Let’s look at the concept of energy once more.
 What is energy, really?
 In real life, we are usually not interested in the energy of a system as such, but by the energy it can deliver, or absorb, per second.
 This is referred to as the power of a system, and it’s expressed in J/s.
-However, in physics, we always talk energy, so what is the energy of a system?
+However, in physics, we always talk energy – not power – so… Well… What is the energy of a system?

-We should – and will – obviously think of the kinetic energy of its parts, their potential energy, their rest energy, and – for an atomic system – we may add some internal energy, which may be binding energy, or excitation energy (think of a hydrogen atom in an excited state, for example).
-Einstein’s mass-equivalence formula comes to mind here: E = m·c2.
-[The m here refers to mass – not to meter, obviously.]
-But then… Well… What is it, really?
+According to the de Broglie and Einstein – and so many other eminent physicists, of course – we should not only think of the kinetic energy of its parts, but also of their potential energy, and their rest energy, and – for an atomic system – we may add some internal energy, which may be binding energy, or excitation energy (think of a hydrogen atom in an excited state, for example).
+A lot of stuff. 🙂 But, obviously, Einstein’s mass-equivalence formula comes to mind here, and summarizes it all:

 [E] = [m]·[c2] = 1 kg·m2/s2 = 1 kg·m/s2·m = 1 N·m